Skip to Content

 The 9 Glens Of Antrim: What They’re All About + The Best Stops

-Steeped in myth and history and boasting breathtaking scenery, The 9 Glens of Antrim are a must-see, especially if you’re driving the Causeway Coastal Route.
+Steeped in myth and boasting historical significance and breathtaking scenery, the Antrim Glens are easily explored while driving the Causeway Coastal Route.

 Some quick need-to-knows about the 9 Glens Of Antrim